Semantic-Org/Semantic-UI-React/src/lib/eventStack/README.md

+# Event Stack

-### Why?
+## Why?

-EventStack solves two design problems:
+The `EventStack` solves two design problems:
-- reduces the number of connected listeners to DOM nodes in compare with `element.addListener()`
+1. Reduces the number of connected listeners to DOM nodes compared to `element.addListener()`.
-- respects an event priority, for example only top event can be emitted
+1. Respects event ordering.
+Example, two modals are open and you only want the top modal to close on document click.

-### EventStack
+## EventStack

-It's a public API that allows to subscribe a DOM node for events.
-The subscription to an event for each unique DOM node creates a new `EventTarget` object.
+The `EventStack` is a public API that allows subscribing a DOM node to events.
+The event subscription for each unique DOM node creates a new `EventTarget` object.

 ```